Ming Dynasty Imperial City

 Tianfei Palace

-Nestled at the foot of Lion Mountain, Tianfei Palace was built by Emperor Ming Chengzu Zhu Di to honor the sea goddess Mazu (Tianfei Niangniang) and other deities for protecting the famous explorer Zheng He during his voyages.
-The palace is located next to Jinghai Temple and welcomes visitors daily.
+Situated at the foot of Lion Hill, Tianfei Palace was built by Emperor Yongle (Zhu Di) as an expression of gratitude to the goddess Mazu and other deities for protecting Zheng He's voyages.
+It stands adjacent to Jinghai Temple.

 - Address: